Using the JAWS Scripts For Microsoft Teams

 - Some messages in a chat history that said nothing will now announce content.

-- In an active multi-person call, Insert+T includes an estimate of how many participants are in the call.
+- In an active multi-person call, Insert+T includes an estimate of how many participants are in

 - [ P, for moving to the prior screen area (duplicate of Shift+F6), is changed to